Get The Best Coupons For Your Prescriptions

 Fluticasone and breastfeeding- a summary of the effects of inhaling Fluticasone when breastfeeding shows that the amounts of corticosteroids that get into breast milk is probably too low to have any effect on the baby.

-Pediatric- no studies so far suggest that the use of Fluticasone may have adverse effects on children.
+Pediatric- no studies so far suggest that the use of Fluticason may have adverse effects on children.
 However, the efficacy of Veramyst nasal spray among patients below 2 years of age hasn’t been established.
-Also, the effectiveness of Fluticasone propionate nasal spray among children below 4 years of age has not been established.
+Also, the effectiveness of Fluticasone propionate nasal spray 50 mcg among children below 4 years of age has not been established.

 - Fluticasone nasal spray shouldn’t be used to treat or manage symptoms such as runny, stuffy, and itchy nose caused by the common cold.